Demetrios Marantis: Post-government career

 Marantis founded and led the government relations team at Square (now Block, Inc.) from 2013 to 2015.

 In October 2015, Marantis was appointed Senior Vice President for Global Government Relations at Visa Inc. While at Visa, Marantis helped create the Visa Economic Empowerment Institute, spearheaded COVID relief of women-owned small and micro entrepreneurs, and urged governments around the world to prioritize digital trade with Africa and other regions.

 In September 2021, Marantis joined JPMorgan Chase in September 2021 as Global Head of Corporate Responsibility.

+He currently serves as President of the National Foreign Trade Council Foundation, runs a geopolitical advisory firm (MarantisGlobal LLC), and sits on several advisory boards.

-Personal
+Personal life

 Marantis lives in Washington D.C., with his husband, society hair stylist Christophe Jouenne.
 They were married in San Francisco in 2019.